Open Digital Infrastructure

 We’re creating a body of research and implementation insights that advance our goal to ensure a public commons of technology, sustainably developed and maintained, for the benefit of everyone.

-Recent Projects
+Projects RfP#3

 All prior research findings and descriptions of former grantee projects can be found here.